alFrame/ComfyUI-AF-Find-Nodes/README.md

 ## Compatibility

 - Works with all ComfyUI workflows
-- Compatible with custom nodes and subgraphs
+- Compatible with custom nodes
 - No dependencies on other extensions
 - Pure JavaScript implementation

+## Not compatible with subgraphs !!

 ## File Structure